engie-new-business/technicaldoc/RELAYER.md

 ## How it works

 * **API and SDK**: Send your transactions using our API and SDK (JS, iOS)
 * **Speed and gas price limit**: Depending on your gas price limit, your desired speed and current  gas prices market, we decide to accept or not your transaction.
 Once accepted, we make sure that your transaction is executed on time and at the best price.
-Available speed are: safelow (~30 minutes), average (~ 5 minutes), fast (~ 2 minutes), fastest (~30 seconds)
+Available speed are: safelow (around 30 minutes), average (around 5 minutes), fast (around 2 minutes), fastest (around 30 seconds)
 * **Meta transaction**: To relay your transactions we use Meta Transaction and wraps signed message in a new transaction.
 * **Gasless transaction:** Thanks to Meta transaction, Rockside allows you to pay gas fees for your DApp's users.
 They no longer need ETH to interact with your Dapp.
 * **Transaction auto replay**: We monitor your transactions to increase the price of gas when necessary to meet the deadline.